emerald-dao/emerald-academy-v2/src/lib/content/tutorials/user-profile/en/readme.md

 {
   prepare(acct: AuthAccount)
   {
-    let userInfo <- acct.load<@Profile.UserProfile>(from: Profile.storageProfileStoragePath) ?? panic("Can't find file in storage!");
+    let userInfo = acct.borrow<&Profile.UserProfile>(from: Profile.storageProfileStoragePath) ?? panic("Can't borrow the file from storage!");
     userInfo.updateUserName(name);
-    acct.save(<- userInfo, to: Profile.storageProfileStoragePath);
   }
 }
 ```

 1. `import Profile from 0x01;`: This line imports the contract named `Profile` from the address `0x01`.
+It allows the transaction to use the functions and resources defined in the `Profile` contract.

 2. `transaction(name: String)`: This line declares a transaction that takes a parameter `name` of type `String`.

-3. `prepare(acct: AuthAccount)`: We have already covered this above.
+3. `prepare(acct: AuthAccount)`: This line defines the `prepare` block of the transaction.
+It takes an `AuthAccount` argument named `acct`, which represents the authenticated account initiating the transaction.

-4. `let userInfo <- acct.load<@Profile.UserProfile>(from: Profile.storageProfileStoragePath) ?? panic("Can't find file in storage!");`: This line loads the user profile resource from storage.
-It uses the `load` function on the `acct` account object to retrieve the resource of type `@Profile.UserProfile` from the storage path specified by `Profile.storageProfileStoragePath`.
-The `<-` syntax is used to move it inside the variable.
+4. `let userInfo = acct.borrow<&Profile.UserProfile>(from: Profile.storageProfileStoragePath) ?? panic("Can't borrow the file from storage!");`: This line borrows a reference to the user profile resource from storage.
+It uses the `borrow` function on the `acct` account object to borrow a reference to the `UserProfile` resource.
+The `&Profile.UserProfile` type parameter specifies the type of the resource being borrowed.
+The `from` keyword is used to indicate the storage path from which the resource is being borrowed.
+If the borrowing operation fails (i.e., the resource is not found), the `??` operator is used for error handling, and the program panics with the error message "Can't borrow the file from storage!".

-5. `userInfo.updateUserName(name);`: This line calls the `updateUserName` function on the `userInfo` resource to update the user's name with the provided `name` parameter.
+5. `userInfo.updateUserName(name);`: This line calls the `updateUserName` function on the borrowed reference `userInfo` to update the user's name with the provided `name` parameter.

-6. `acct.save(<- userInfo, to: Profile.storageProfileStoragePath);`: After we are done modifying we need to save the resource back in its place.

 Exited?
 Let's spin it!